-To hunt legally at Cape Hatteras National Seashore you must have on your person a valid North Carolina hunting license with North Carolina waterfowl privilege, a HIP certifications, and a Federal Duck Stamp.
+To hunt legally at Cape Hatteras National Seashore you must have on your person a valid North Carolina hunting license with North Carolina waterfowl privilege, a Federal Harvest Program (HIP) certification, and a Federal Duck Stamp.
 It is recommended that you learn the silhouettes, flight patterns, and winter plumage of the waterfowl you may legally hunt in order for you to be familiar with game and non-game species.
 This will contribute to waterfowl conservation programs and help ensure a successful and legal hunt.

 Waterfowl Identification Guides